Ericsson/paf/README.md

 ## Installation

 The Pathfinder server and related tools are implemented in Python.
-The code base currently supports both Python 2 and 3, but Python 2 support will be dropped.
-Beyond the standard modules such as 'json' and 'logging', it also requires the 'enum' module, which is not standard for Python 2.

-In case a server configuration file is used, and also for running the test cases, the Python 'yaml' module is needed.
+Python version 3.5 or later is required.
+In case a server configuration file is used, and also for running the test cases, the 'yaml' module is needed.

 In addition, the Pathfinder server depends on the Extensible Connection-oriented Messaging (XCM) library, in the form of libxcm.so.

-The unit and component-level test suites depends on the py.test framework.
+The unit and component-level test suites depends on the py.test-3 framework.

 Pathfinder build system uses autotools.